QsDev/ddos-tool-csharp/README.md

 What you need to have to use this tool:

 ```
+A Windows computer with the .NET Framework.
-A file called ip-port.txt on your desktop including on the first line the IP, on the second line the time in seconds.
+A file on your desktop called ip-port.txt (included in releases).
+The IP adres of the target.
 ```

 ### Installing